 This spicy hand-rubbed cheese packs a heated punch as you near the rind.
 Made from the milk of local Jersey cows in Northern Utah, the combination of sweet creaminess and spice make it a great addition to any cheese plate.
 The spice is right!
 The Cajun rub was developed by local Ogden, UT chef John Dearmin using only the finest ingredients.
 Unlike typical Cajun rub, Big John uses cayenne pepper instead of paprika.
 Sorry, the rest of the recipe is top secret.
 The spiciness of the rub is a nice compliment to the creamy texture of the cheese.
 Watch out, this cheese packs a heated punch as you near the rind.

 This particularly attractive cheese blends the fresh mildness of creamy white stilton with the delicate flavor of whole blueberries.
-Sweet, delicious, great dessert style cheese.
+Sweet and delicious, this is a great dessert style cheese.
+Cow’s milk from the United Kingdom.

 Boerenkaas is made in Holland on small family farms from May until October while the herd is in the fields eating fresh grass.
 Boerenkaas or Farmers Gouda is sweet and smooth, with a natural depth of flavour due to it’s raw milk nature.
 That depth is what sets it apart from its mass-produced counterparts.